-All Professionals are held responsible for knowing their starting times in South Florida Section sponsored, co-sponsored or sanctioned events.
+- All Professionals are held responsible for knowing their starting times in South Florida Section sponsored, co-sponsored or sanctioned events.
 Tee times are available by calling the host club or Section office during regular business hours.
 They are also normally available at www.sfpgagolf.com.
 Hover your mouse over “Events” tab then scroll down and hover your mouse over “Tournaments.”
 Then click on the corresponding event.
 Finally, click on “Tee Times.”

-- Entries will close 72 hours prior to the event unless otherwise stated on the official entry form or when a stipulated field is filled.
-Weekend deadlines revert back to the preceding Friday at 4:00 p.m.
+- Entries will close 72 hours prior to the event unless otherwise stated on the official entry form/Tournament Information Page or when a stipulated field is filled.
+Weekend deadlines revert back to the preceding Friday at 4:30 p.m.
 Players may enter a tournament after a deadline and prior to the event date for an additional purse-enhancing fee of $75.00, provided that space is available and without existing individual or field tee time alteration.
 Players already entered into an event may not enter a special event (skins game etc..) on the date of the event.

 - No Professional entries will be accepted unless accompanied by payment in the full amount.
 Should an event sell out more than 14 days in advance of the deadline, PGA members would be put into the field in place of apprentices up until that 14 day window.

 - Refund Policy: All refunds will be subject to a $10 administrative fee.
-Players that withdrawal after the deadline and pairings have been made would automatically be refunded their bonus pool and skins game entry if they have entered into such competitions; otherwise, no refunds will be issued after the deadline and if pairings have been made, usually within 24 hours after the deadline date, unless a previously paid alternate can fill the spot.
+No refunds will be issued after the deadline and if pairings have been made, usually within 24 hours after the deadline date, unless a previously paid alternate can fill the spot.
 Note: this only applies to the entry fee of the tournament.
 Players will be refunded for the bonus pool and the skins game if they entered that portion of the competition.
 For refund of the tournament entry fee exceptions will be made in the case of medical emergency (upon Board approval) or a death in the family.
-To receive a full refund (minus administrative fee), withdrawals must be submitted in written form and sent to the Section office via fax (561-729-0914), Email (email@example.com), or by regular mail.
+To receive a full refund (minus administrative fee), withdrawals must be submitted in written form and sent to the Section office via Email to (firstname.lastname@example.org), or by regular mail.